 To support tight interworking between LTE and NR, a technology of aggregating data flows between the two RATs is studied based on Dual Connectivity (DC) for LTE [3].
 In DC between LTE and NR, both (e)LTE eNB and NR gNB can act as a master node as described in sub-clause 4.1.2.1, 4.1.2.2 and 4.1.2.3.

 For NR, a technology of aggregating NR carriers is studied.
 Both lower layer aggregation like Carrier Aggregation (CA) for LTE (see [3]) and upper layer aggregation like DC are investigated.
 From layer 2/3 point of view, aggregation of carriers with different numerologies is supported in NR.
 Modelling aspects such as whether it is a single or multiple MAC entity is FFS.
+In addition, the technology to aggregate the radio resources from cells operating on the same carrier is studied and data duplication and fast cell switching utilizing the upper layer aggregation are considered.

 In this sub-clause, the radio interface protocol architecture of NR is described for the user plane and the control plane encompassing DC between LTE and NR, and lower/higher layer aggregation of NR carriers.